 Protecting your lips should always be the first priority

 Applying an SPF lip balm, several times a day, especially when you are outside in the sun or cold wind for prolonged periods of time is essential.
 You can definitely get addicted to it and use a lot of lip balm, so look for affordable solutions here!
-We offer free SPF30 lip balms, with a purchase of $50+, as we believe it is such an essential item!
+We offer our tropical SPF30 lip balm free with any purchase, as we believe it is such an essential item!

 Continued care will also help the lips stay moisturized, smooth, and help lip color last longer

 Using a lip scrub once or twice a week can help those with dry, flaky, and chapped lips to smooth their lips for a longer lasting and more evenly applied lip color.
 It’s fun to use lip scrubs like ours with a variety of flavors to choose from, just don’t eat it!
 However, you should only use a lip scrub once or twice a week to prevent from over-doing it.